 Every time you thought nature is diverse when it comes to reproduction, you find an even crazier example.
 There is also a serious side to this: to understand general principles of evolution, one should really know what is really is the norm (forget our own biases!) and why changing the rules – changing the ecology, say via the body size of an organism – can change what we expect to evolve in nature.
 Together with Duur Aanen and Madeleine Beekman, we recently edited a special issue in Phil.Trans B titled “Weird sex: the underappreciated diversity of sexual reproduction”, with great contributions by people who share our view that there’s more to sex than the boring mammalian style.
-All these papers will be online soon!
+All these papers are online here!

 |Lindholm, A.K., Dyer, K.A., Firman, R.C., Fishman, L., Forstmeier, W., Holman, L., Johannesson, H., Knief, U., Kokko, H., Larracuente, A.M., Manser, A., Montchamp-Moreau, C., Petrosyan, V.G., Pomiankowski, A., Presgraves, D.C., Safronova, L.D., Sutter, A., Unckless, R.L., Verspoor, R. L., Wedell, N., Wilkinson, G.S. & Price, T.A.R.
 2016.
 The ecology and evolutionary dynamics of meiotic drive.
 Trends in Ecology & Evolution 31 (4), 315-326.|